yagutaro/dsc-inferential-statistics-section-intro-hbs-ds-060120/README.md

-# Introduction
+# Introduction - Inferential Statistics

 ## Introduction
-In this section, you'll learn be introduced to inferential statistics.
+In this section, you'll be introduced to inferential statistics.
 You'll learn about sampling, the central limit theorem, and the T-distribution.

 ## Objectives
 You will be able to: